KarynaPosokhina/conference_event_planner/README.md

+The Conference Event Planner application allows users to select and price the rooms in the conference center, add-on selections, like microphones and projectors, and meals for a given number of guests.

 The BudgetEase conference expense planner features include:
 - A dynamic user interface that updates in real time based on user selections
 - Components for venue selection, add-ons, and meal options